Clicky Skip to Content

 1. Idioms can help you explain a complex or complicated topic concisely and understandably.

-2. When we want to use the funny choice of words, idiomatic phrases can help alter a flat description.
+2. When we want to use a funny choice of words, idiomatic phrases can help alter a flat description.

 3. It pushes the reader to change from literal to complex thought when you use an idiom expression in your writing.